 The City receives rental income principally for real property from various agencies.
 Future minimum rental commitments under these leases are insignificant.
-Rental income from these sources totaled approximately \$55,329 for the year ended June 30, 2021.
+Rental income from these sources totaled approximately \$48,529 for the year ended June 30, 2022.
+The rentals are short-term agreements renewed from year to year and are therefore not included in deferred inflow.